nfrisby/frags/docs/README.md

   fragCard :: proxy fr -> Int   -- NB plugin grinds to halt well before this overflows
 ```

-The `FragLT e fr` application denotes the total multicplity
+The `FragLT e fr` application denotes the total multiplicity
 of all elements `x` in `fr` such that `x < e`.
 That `<` sign refers to a strict partial order on types that we call `ORDER_STABLE`.
 How exactly it relates types is an implementation detail of GHC and the plugin.
-It has a few key properties that make it safe for our use here.
+It has a few key properties that make it safe for our use here too.

   * It relates `a` and `b` only if it relates all substitution instances of them in the same way.
     This is why it is a partial order.